-- Release

-- Redial

-- Caller list

-- The dialpad can be used to enter phone numbers and write text.

-- You can use the navigation keys to navigate conveniently through the various phone functions, applications and configuration menus. - 7 Use the function keys to launch the following functions:

-: the mailbox key retrieves voicemail.

-=: the service key opens the Program/Service menu.

-: the speaker key activates/deactivates speakerphone mode.

-the mute key switches the microphone on/off.
+- Call log (Directory is the default for this key when at its shifted level) - Built-in forwarding (Transfer is the default for this key when at its shifted level) - Repeat dialing (Hold is the default for this key when at its shifted level) - 5 The dialpad can be used to enter phone numbers and write text. - You can use the navigation keys to navigate conveniently through the various phone functions, applications and configuration menus. - 7 Use the function keys to launch the following functions: - : the mailbox key retrieves voicemail. - : the service key opens the Program/Service menu. - : the speaker key activates/deactivates speakerphone mode. - the WIP key adjusts the volume, brightness or contrast. - the mute key switches the microphone on/off.
 This function is useful to prevent the other party from listening in under certain circumstances, for example when consulting with someone else in the room or in case of annoying background noise.

-8 Audio Keys:

-+ and -: Increases/decreases or configures the following:

-- Speaker/headset

-- Handset Volume

-- Ring Volume

-- Ring Tone

-- Attention Ring

-- Display Contrast

-- Controls Speakerphone Mode

-Mute: Turns off/on the microphone during conversations.

-Speaker: Turns on/off the hands-free mode (speakerphone).

-Headset: Switches the audio between handset/speakerphone and headset.